 - Provide transparency to all stakeholders, thus facilitating trust

 - Document compliance with industry standards.

-A SOC examination should be conducted annually in most cases in order to ensure and demonstrate the effectiveness of your company’s controls environment.
+A SOC examination should be conducted annually in most cases to ensure and demonstrate the effectiveness of your company’s controlled environment.
 However, there are instances when the end date of the report falls short of the end of the fiscal year.
-If this time period extends for three months or less, your business can add what is known as a bridge or gap letter to the documentation.
+If this period extends for three months or less, your business can add what is known as a bridge or gap letter to the documentation.